-Oil prices rose in volatile trade on Monday ahead of this week’s OPEC meeting, where top producers are widely expected to push for higher output.
-Despite this anticipated increase, Goldman Sachs maintained its bullish outlook on the oil market.
+Oil prices rose in volatile trade on Monday ahead of an OPEC meeting this week, where top producers are widely expected to push for higher output.

-Chevron Corp rose nearly 2 percent and was the top gainer on the Dow Jones, while Exxon Mobil gained 0.6 percent.
+Chevron Corp rose nearly 2 percent and was the top gainer on the Dow Jones, while Exxon Mobil gained 0.6 percent higher.

 The S&P financial index was down 0.3 percent, with three of the six major U.S. banks trading lower after the yield on U.S. 10-year note slipped to 2.9187 percent, from Friday’s 2.924 percent.

-Among other stocks, Valeant Pharmaceuticals’ U.S.-listed shares fell nearly 8 percent after the U.S. health regulator declined to approval the company’s plaque psoriasis treatment lotion.
+Among other stocks, Valeant Pharmaceuticals’ U.S.-listed shares fell 6.5 percent after the U.S. health regulator declined to approval the company’s plaque psoriasis treatment lotion.

-Biotechnology firm China Biologic gained 21 percent after Chinese investment giant CITIC Capital Holdings offered to buy it in a deal valuing the company at $3.65 billion.
+Biotechnology firm China Biologic rose 22 percent after Chinese investment giant CITIC Capital Holdings offered to buy it in a deal valuing the company at $3.65 billion.

-Declining issues outnumbered advancers on the NYSE for a 1.23-to-1 ratio on the downside, and for a 1.42-to-1 ratio on the Nasdaq.
+Advancing issues outnumbered decliners on the NYSE for a 1.17-to-1 ratio and for a 1.17-to-1 ratio on the Nasdaq.